1. Eat at the Ramen Theme Park at Aquacity Mall in Odaiba

 The Cup Noodles Museum of Momofoku Ando, father and creator of instant noodles, is probably the best museum I have visited in Japan to date.
 Here you can create and design your very own cup noodles.
 You also get to decide what flavors and toppings you want all for the price of 300 Yen.
 The exhibits and attractions inside the museum are so interactive!
 There’s an instant ramen lineup, creative thinking boxes, CG animation theater and so much more.
 You just have to see and experience the whole thing!
 And for sure, you’ll be inspired by Momofoku Ando’s story and how instant noodles came to be.

 By the way, Yokohama is often overlooked by tourists in favor of Tokyo.
 Hence, many tourists pass up the opportunity to explore the second largest city in Japan.
 I think it’s such a shame to miss out on the wonderful sights and attractions in Yokohama – its beauty and history just waiting to be explored.
-I know it takes half an hour (more or less) to get there by train since it’s located at the southern part of Tokyo, but it’s not a place that you can just explore in hours.
+I know it takes half an hour (more or less) to get there by train since it’s located in the southern part of Tokyo, but it’s not a place that you can just explore in hours.
 I recommend a night stay in Yokohama and dedicate one whole day exploring the city.
-There are many affordable hotels you can find via Traveloka around the area.

-Cup Noodles Museum Location: 2 Chome-3-4 Shinko, Naka Ward, Yokohama, Kanagawa, Japan
+Cup Noodles Museum Location: 2 Chome-3-4 Shinko, Naka Ward, Yokohama, Japan

-3. Cook Your Own Japanese Pancake at a Special Okonomiyaki Restaurant
+3. Cook Your Own Japanese Pancake at an Okonomiyaki Restaurant

 What is an Okonomiyaki?
 It’s a savory pancake that contains meat and vegetables topped with condiments like sweet sauce mayonnaise, dried seaweed and bonito flakes.
 You can cook or grill however you want it on a wide steel teppan (griddle).
 It’s a great way to enjoy this classic Japanese street food.
 There are lots of Okonomiyaki restaurants in Japan so it’s easy to spot one.